Instant messaging: Encryption

-Encryption is the primary method that messaging apps use to protect user's data privacy and security.
-SMS messages are not encrypted, making them insecure, as the content of each SMS message is visible to mobile carriers and governments and can be intercepted by a third party.
-SMS messages also leak metadata, or information about the message that is not the message content itself, such as phone numbers of the sender and recipient, which can identify the people involved in the conversation.
-SMS messages can also be spoofed and the sender of the message can be edited to impersonate another person.
+Encryption is the primary method that instant messaging apps use to protect user's data privacy and security.
+For corporate use, encryption and conversation archiving are usually regarded as important features due to security concerns.
+There are also a bunch of open source encrypting messengers.

+IM does hold potential advantages over SMS.
+SMS messages are not encrypted, making them insecure, as the content of each SMS message is visible to mobile carriers and governments and can be intercepted by a third party, may leak metadata (such as phone numbers), or be spoofed and the sender of the message can be edited to impersonate another person.

-Messaging applications on the market that use end-to-end encryption include Signal, WhatsApp, Wire and iMessage.
+Current instant messaging networks that use end-to-end encryption include Signal, WhatsApp, Wire and iMessage.
+Signal and iMessage have started using Post-quantum cryptography in September 2023 and April 2024 respectively.
 Applications that have been criticized for lacking or poor encryption methods include Telegram and Confide, as both are prone to error or not having encryption enabled by default.